segmentme/segmentme-engine-monolith/README.md

  ## Workflow
  ### Begin
  Register new user.
- When registration complete you will get an access to your personal default workspace.
+ When registration complete you will get an access to your personal default schema.
- *Personal workspace could have only 1 integration point.
+ *Personal schema could have only 1 integration point.
  Integration point is a token which is using to analyze only 1 type of schema from 1 consumer .

  For example you have WEB and MOBILE applications, and you want to split analysis per platform,